ValentinCharbonneau/Open-WEB-Storage/README.md

 ```

 ## Fixtures
-If you want to build fixtures and sample of datas and documents in project, you can use the following command :
+If you want to build fixtures and sample of data and documents in project, you can use the following command :
 ```
 php bin/console ows:build-fixtures
 ```